python/cpython/Doc/using/windows.rst

-Customization specified in the "application directory" will have precedence over the one next to the executable, so a user, who may not have write access to the .ini file next to the launcher, can override commands in that global .ini file)
+Customization specified in the "application directory" will have precedence over the one next to the executable, so a user, who may not have write access to the .ini file next to the launcher, can override commands in that global .ini file.

 Customizing default Python versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^